At ECDC we welcome families and children from diverse ethnic, national and religious backgrounds. We are very proud to be a diverse community.

 ECDC is pleased to offer scholarship opportunities through the Pittsburgh Jewish Pre-K Educational Improvement Foundation.
 Families who meet income guidelines and for preschool children who have turned 3 by August31 .
 Scholarship applications become available in January of each year and must be submitted by the beginning of March for the following school year.
 We are grateful to the Jewish Federation of Pittsburgh for administering this important program.
 ECDC also has limited United Way monies for assisting families who are facing financial stress.
 Please contact the ECDC Director for more information.

-Lunch, from 11:30 am to 12:45 pm, provides an opportunity to socialize with a group of 3s, 4s, Transition and Enrichment children.
-Healthy habits and conversational skills are practiced in a relaxed environment.
+Lunch, from 11:30 am to 12:45 pm, provides an opportunity to socialize, develop healthy habits and practice conversational skills in a relaxed environment.

 Lunch is offered on a regular schedule or a flexible day-to-day basis.
 Families are asked to provide home-packed lunches for their children.
 Lunch boxes should be clearly marked with the child’s name.